RevanthSharmaM/demorepo/newfilecommited.md

-new file newfilecommited in intali j
+new file newfilecommited in intalij to see mergeconflict

 in intali j ide local file